Psychic Detective Yakumo: Characters

-Haruka a second-year college student who approaches Yakumo asking him to save her friend Miki from spirit possession.
+Haruka, a beautiful second-year college student who approaches Yakumo asking him to save her friend Miki from spirit possession.
 After discovering his red eye, she is the first stranger to not be frightened of it nor of his ability to see ghosts.
-She even complements on how beautiful his eye is, as Yakumo's uncle once predicted.
+She even comments on how beautiful his eye is, as Yakumo's uncle once predicted.
 Because of Yakumo, she is able to communicate with her dead twin sister Ayaka who died in an accident when they were seven years old.
 She was always blaming herself for this, seeing as her sister was chasing a ball she threw onto the road.
-Later, Yakumo reassures her that it wasn't her fault and shows her an image of her sister smiling.
+Later, Yakumo reassures her that it was not her fault and shows her an image of her sister smiling.

 Later on they team up and help with cases involving spiritual phenomena.
 This leads to her forming close bonds with Gotou, Ishii, Makoto and the others.
 Haruka is extremely caring and is often very sensitive.
 She never shies away from reaching out to Yakumo, a gesture which later on, as many others noted, ends up changing Yakumo.

 Haruka seems to have some feelings toward Yakumo, which develop into some kind of crush.
 Later on in the novel Haruka comes to terms with her feelings for Yakumo and calls him her "light".
 She cares for him very deeply and is the first person to face him head on when he succumbs to darkness.
 She worries about when they would have to part after she graduates.